0xmdh/0xmdh/README.md

 # Hey, I'm Max
 I'm the co-founder of [WakeUp Labs](https://www.wakeuplabs.io), an engineering company building applications, infrastructure, and protocols.
+I work at the intersection of company strategy, product execution, and business development, taking ideas from concept to implementation with a focus on long-term impact.

-I work at the intersection of company strategy, product execution, and business development—taking ideas from concept to implementation with a focus on long-term impact.
-My background spans software, business development, finance, and product strategy.
-I've helped scale teams, launch products, and support ecosystem growth.
-I'm naturally curious and often drawn to connecting ideas from very different areas—that’s usually where I find the most interesting things to build.
+My background is in software engineering, business development, finance, and product strategy.
+I’ve helped scale teams, launch products, and support ecosystem growth.
+I'm naturally curious and often drawn to connecting ideas from very different areas.
+That’s usually where I find the most interesting things to build.

 ## About WakeUp Labs